kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 <img src = "./learning_curve_lenet_Cross_entropy_error_LeNet.png" height = "500"/>
 <img src = "./learning_curve_lenet_Misclassification_error_LeNet.png" height = "500"/>

 The learning curves of the LeNet5-like CNN are shown above. $N_{batch} = 100$, $lr = 0.0005$, $seeds = \{42, 422, 442, 4422, 4442\}$.
 I chose the $N_{epochs} = 30$ because the lenet is foreseeable more powerful than the single convolutional layer CNN.
 More parameters would make it overfitting easily and early.
 As we can see, lenets start overfitting at around the 5th epoch and easily attain a level of test accuracy of around 99%.
+The convergence can be attained instantly within 4 epochs.
+One difference is that the test average misclassification error seems to be more unstable than the average cross-entropy error.
 Other remaining patterns of overfitting are the same as we found in questions 3 and 4.

-One difference is that the test average misclassification error seems to be more unstable than the average cross-entropy error.

 <br>